 Shivim Panim l’Torah "There are Seventy Faces to the Torah" Numbers Rabbah 13:15-16

-Each pasuk, verse, in the Bible is akin to a multi-faceted diamond, when turned, flashes green fire in one direction, and red fire in the other.
-Oftentimes, the meaning of a verse can depend on the level or perspective your are looking at it from.
-There are four levels of the Torah, called PaRDeS, the origin of the “Paradise”, which forms a notarikon, an acrostic for,
+Each verse in the Bible is akin to a multi-faceted diamond, when turned, it flashes green fire in one direction and red fire in the other.
+Oftentimes, the meaning of a verse can depend on the level or perspective you are looking at it from.
+There are four levels of the Torah, called PaRDeS, the origin of the “Paradise,” which forms a notarikon, an acrostic for,

-“Shmuel took a flask of oil and poured some on Shaul’s head and kissed him, and said, “HaShem herewith anoints you ruler over His own people.”
+“Shmuel took a flask of oil and poured some on Shaul’s head, kissed him, and said, “HaShem herewith anoints you ruler over His own people.”
 1 Samuel 10:1

 "Yearn for purity.
 [David offers a final word of advice to the nations on how to accustom themselves to loving that which is good.”
 Kesuvim/The Writings: Psalms, with a commentary anthologized from the Rabbinic Writings, Commentary to the Psalm 2:12, Mesorah Publications, ltd., pg.
 9